com-junkawasaki/dekigoto/README.md

 See `client/typescript/README.md` for detailed documentation.

-## C Library Dependencies
+## C Library Dependencies (for Go build)

-For RocksDB and LevelDB storage backends, you need to install the corresponding C libraries:
+For RocksDB and LevelDB storage backends in the Go implementation, you need to install the corresponding C libraries:

 ### macOS (Homebrew)